SMN Annual Gathering 2019

 Shaping the Future of

-The 2019 Network Annual Gathering returns to Horsley Park in Surrey from 6-7th July 2019.
-This year the programme will begin on Saturday morning with midmorning coffee and will continue until tea on Sunday.
+The 2019 Network Annual Gathering returns to Horsley Park in Surrey from 5-7th July 2019.
+Following drinks and dinner to welcome our members on the Friday night, this year the programme will begin on Saturday morning and will continue until tea on Sunday.
 The format will be different from previous years, with a pre-circulated paper from the winner of the Network Book Prize 2018, Emilios Bouratinos.
 David Lorimer will report on the Science and Consciousness meeting in Interlaken and the live discussion will include Emilios’ colleague Dr Vasilieios Basios from the University of Brussels, consciousness specialist Prof Max Velmans and Editor of the Journal of Consciousness Studies, Prof Valerie Hardcastle.
 The topic is of special interest following the publication of the Galileo Commission Report.

 In the afternoon there will be free time for networking and for short informal presentations from members related to the theme.
 We will then be joined at 4pm by Dr Larry Dossey from Santa Fe.
 Please send 150-word abstracts to [email protected] by May 31st at the latest.
 On Saturday evening we arrange our own entertainment and party.